Tennis elbow wrist pain - Curezone Physiotherapy

 Stretching and strengthening exercises: Special exercises that stretch and strengthen the muscles of the arm and wrist.

-Ultrasound therapy: The arm is exposed to high-frequency sound waves.
+This is about applying high-frequency sound waves on the arm.
 This warms the tissue, which improves the circulation of blood.

 The main treatment for symptom relief is usually a combination of stretching and strengthening exercises.
 NSAIDs are an option for short-term treatment.
 Steroid injections can also relieve the pain, but they may disrupt the healing process.